-I am a physiologist and maternal health researcher at Duke University studying energy balance (energy intake & expenditure), physical activity, body composition, and health outcomes during pregnancy.
-I am interested in how women manage the energy costs of pregnancy under diverse lifestyles and environmental conditions.
+I am a physiologist and maternal health researcher studying energy balance (energy intake & expenditure), physical activity, body composition, and health outcomes during pregnancy.
+I am interested in how women manage the energy costs of pregnancy given diverse lifestyles and environments.

-I am currently a PhD candidate (ABD) in the Pontzer Lab in the Department of Evolutionary Anthropology.
-For my dissertation, I am quantifying metabolic limits during pregnancy, examining patterns of gestational weight gain and body composition, and assessing how maternal and fetal health outcomes are impacted by physiological trade-offs within a limited energy budget.
+I recently completed my Ph.D. in Evolutionary Anthropology at Duke University.
+For my dissertation, I quantified metabolic limits during pregnancy, examined patterns of gestational weight gain and body composition, and assessed how maternal and fetal health outcomes are impacted by physiological trade-offs within a limited energy budget.

 I use a variety of laboratory, field, and survey methods to address my research questions.
 I have expertise in the doubly labeled water (DLW) method, indirect calorimetry, accelerometry, anthropometric & cardiometabolic assessments, consumer wearable devices, quantitative & statistical methods, survey design, project management, technical writing, and patient-centered communication.